 La Casa Bolívar is open to all upperclass undergraduates and applications are available in early fall.
 For additional information about Casa Bolívar, please click here.
-The Director for 2013-2014 is Jennifer Barlow.
+The Director for 2014-2015 is Nasser Meerkhan.

-Applications for the 2014-15 year will be processed in early November, 2013.
-Applications will be available starting on October 18, 2013.
-The application deadline for 2014-15 is November 6, 2013.
+Applications for the 2014-2015 academic year will be processed in early November, 2014.
+Applications will be available in October, 2014.
+The application deadline for 2014-2015 is in November, 2014 (the specific date is still pending).
 After the application is received, the director will contact you to organize an informal interview.

 The process entails completing a written application and attending a group interview hosted by current house residents.
 Application forms are available on the UVa housing website: http://www.virginia.edu/housing/ (click "Returning undergraduates").

 The Italian section in the new, state of the art Shea House provides a small, strictly selected number of students of Italian at UVa the unique opportunity to live for an academic year in an environment of total language and culture immersion.
 The Language House, together with the UVa Italian Department is the epicenter of Italian culture on campus.
 For additional information about Shea House, please click here.